 Andrew Matheson is a partner in our Litigation Group in Toronto.
 He specializes in securities litigation, white collar and regulatory defence and cross-border matters.

 Andrew has diverse advocacy experience in sensitive and complex litigation.
 He has represented clients at all levels of the Ontario court and before various administrative and disciplinary tribunals in the province.
 In addition, he practised litigation in New York City with Allen & Overy for four years.
 He started his career working with Edward L. Greenspan, QC, defending criminal prosecutions.
 Now his practice encompasses internal investigations, criminal and quasi-criminal defence, and securities-related matters, including enforcement, contested transactions and class actions.
 He was a member of the McCarthy Tétrault team that successfully defended the former CEO of Nortel on criminal fraud charges.

 Andrew is active in pro bono work having acted for Guantanamo Bay detainees in habeas corpus litigation and assisted needy clients in criminal, immigration, commercial and other matters.
-He is an adjunct professor at University of Toronto Law School, where he co-teaches Shareholder Activism and advises the Corporate Securities Moot team.
+He has been an adjunct professor at University of Toronto Law School, co-teaching Shareholder Activism, and he continues to mentor the Corporate Securities Moot team.
 He is a co-editor of CCH’s Annotated Ontario Securities Legislation.

 Upon his graduation from the University of Victoria Law School in 1995, he was awarded the McIntyre Prize for academic excellence, leadership and community involvement.
 He completed his LLM at Columbia University in 2003, graduating as a Stone Scholar.

 - coordinating investigation and regulatory response for multinational resources enterprise in respect of corruption and securities law allegations arising in multiple jurisdictions

 - advising major Canadian financial institution on worldwide investigations arising from the ‘Panama Papers’ leak’